jobara/lcil/README.md

    npm run dev
    ```

+9. For account creation the app requires a mail server.
+You can use [MailHog](https://github.com/mailhog/MailHog) to
+   simulate email communication.
+This is already configured in Sail, but will need to be installed manually for local
+   development.
+Once MailHog is installed update the `MAIL_HOST` variable in the `.env` file with the IP that MailHog
+   bound SMTP to.

 ### Localization

 When entering text into the templates and etc, use translatable strings.
 The text can be retrieved using [default